 Neonatal strokes are strokes in newborns, from birth up until they are 28 days old.
 Like many other strokes, not all neonatal strokes can be prevented.
 However, there are medical errors that can lead to an infant suffering a stroke at birth:

 Negligence in nursing homes happens far too often in Washington DC and across the United States.
 If the nursing home staff fail to have check-ups for their patients illnesses, including strokes, can go undetected resulting in severe injuries.
-Negligence of the elderly in nursing homes is abuse.
+Stroke negligence of the elderly in nursing homes is abuse.
 If your loved one was neglected in a Washington DC nursing home and suffered a stroke, reach out to the Regan Zambri Long stroke injury lawyers today.

 Strokes are not often linked to car accidents.
 However, recent studies have shown that head and neck injuries can increase the risk of stroke by three times.
 Car accident victims who suffered a traumatic brain injury are 86% more likely to suffer a stroke than accident victims who did not suffer a TBI.
 If you or your loved one were involved in a car accident and suffered a stroke due to the injuries from the accident, you have the right to financial compensation to help pay for your medical bills and lost wages.
 Contact a Regan Zambri Long stroke injury lawyer today for a free consultation to discuss all your legal options.